parinp/FCND-Motion-Planning/README.md

 #### Finding path

 **A Star** approach is used in order to find the shortest path from start to goal location with the help of normalization heuristic function.
-More detail regarding these functions can be found in **planning_utils**, however; this approach creates multiple redundant waypoints where in a straight line, there are more than 2 waypoints making the quadrotor stop way too often than needed.
+More detail regarding these functions can be found in [planning_utils.py](planning_utils.py), however; this approach creates multiple redundant waypoints where in a straight line, there are more than 2 waypoints making the quadrotor stop way too often than needed.

 ```python